The Many Benefits of Grass Fed Whey Protein

 As we age there is a significant drop in glutathione levels within the body.
 Low glutathione is associated with many diseases of aging such as atherosclerosis, Alzheimer’s, Parkinson’s and cataracts.

-Grass fed whey protein, with its glutathione precursors, can be particularly beneficial for elderly people wishing to increase their protection against such diseases.
+Grass fed whey, with its glutathione precursors, can be particularly beneficial for elderly people wishing to increase their protection against such diseases.

 Due to its minimal processing, grass fed whey usually comes as a whey protein concentrate rather than isolate.
 This is important to maintain the delicate conjugated linoleic acid, lactoferrin, immunoglobulins and cysteine.
 It does, however, mean that it also contains more lactose than whey protein isolate.